bbauska/W3Cx-5of5/README.md

   alt="Snapshot of a code editor showing a separate CSS file." />
 </p>

-Note that when you use an online IDE, you usually type/paste the CSS rules in a &quot;CSS tab&quot; in the online editor, and it hides all the &quot;plumbing&quot; for you (except the more complete ones such as <a href="https://plnkr.co/">Plunker</a> or <a href="https://c9.io/">
+<p>Note that when you use an online IDE, you usually type/paste the CSS
+rules in a &quot;CSS tab&quot; in the online editor, and it hides all the &quot;plumbing&quot; for you (except the more complete ones such as <a href="https://plnkr.co/">Plunker</a> or <a href="https://c9.io/">
-AWS Cloud9</a> that enable you to manage files in the cloud).
+AWS Cloud9</a> that enable you to manage files in the cloud).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-2-6">1.2.6 Live coding video: mixing HTML and CSS (3:49)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->